kdheepak/blog/content/37-advent-of-code-2020.md

 ## [Day 2: Password Philosophy](https://adventofcode.com/2020/day/2)

-Day 2 is a simple case of parsing, counting characters in a string and knowing that "exactly one" can be expressed using `xor`.
+Day 2 is a simple case of parsing, counting characters in a string and knowing that "exactly one" can be expressed using the `xor` operation.

 Julia supports infix operators for `xor`: `⊻`.
 The solution below is based on [Sukera's](https://github.com/Seelengrab/AdventOfCode).